 According to the results, there was a large preference towards the otobasion inferius-to-subdural component, with subjects ranking the distance 5 mm as most desirable, followed by 10 mm, 0 mm, 15 mm, and 20 mm as the least desirable.

-A New Classification System
+A New Classification System for the Ideal Earlobe Shape

 With these results in mind, a classification system for earlobe ptosis was devised.
 Earlobe ptosis, or the drooping of the earlobe, is defined as a lobe with a length greater than 25% of the ear’s overall length.